-Banana Chips is a salty, cripsy and irresistible snack that can be prepared using just 3 ingredients in less than 20 minutes and gets over in no time.
+Banana Chips or Plantain Chips is a salty, cripsy and irresistible snack that can be prepared using just 3 ingredients in less than 20 minutes and gets over in no time.
 This recipe is vegan and gluten free.

 Its Friday again and I have prepared a quick snack so that I can munch these while watching my favorite TV series – F.R.I.E.N.D.S.
 Oh yes, I just love watching this series and cannot get enough of it.
 Most of the times, I go into auto tune mode and keep singing smelly cat smelly cat 🙂